plentymarkets/plugin-elastic-export-treepodia-com/meta/documents/user_guide_en.md

             catch-phrase
         </td>
         <td>
-            <b>Content:</b> The freetext fields 1, 2, 3 and 4 which are configured on the item.
+            The freetext fields 1, 2, 3 and 4 which are configured for the item.
         </td>
     </tr>
     <tr>